botond-veress/web-standards/api/README.md

 GET /posts/23/comments?page=1&count=5
 ```

-The response conists of two parts:
+The response consists of two parts:
 - `elements`: contains the list of requested resources
 - `page`: contains the meta-data related to pagination
   - `index`: shows the current page index